What Is a Material Scheduling in Construction?

 Why Avoid Excel Templates for Material Scheduling

 While Excel templates are easy and convenient, they’re not always the best option for material scheduling.
-Excel is a great tool for analytics but not always the right one for every job.
+Excel is an excellent tool for analytics, but it is not always the right one for every job.
 Some of the potential pitfalls of Excel templates include:

 • Human error: One of the biggest potential problems with Excel templates is human error.
 With so many cells and formulas, it’s easy to make mistakes when inputting data.